-• The Pine Grosbeak lives year-round within the Boreal Shield and across most of interior BC.
+- The Pine Grosbeak lives year-round within the Boreal Shield and across most of interior BC.
 Populations east of the Rockies have periodic "winter irruptions", during which large numbers of birds move outside of their usual range, sometimes as far south as the Canada-US border.
-These irruptions occur every

-- They only breed in subalpine and subarctic open coniferous forests.
-In the winter, they will occupy a range of habitats including mixed coniferousdeciduous, deciduous, and second-growth forests.
-Wintering habitats are thought to be driven by availability of mountain ash, ash, and maple. - In BC, the Pine Grosbeak's breeding range is now understood to be widespread. • It is most common in the Northern Boreal Mountains and Sub-Boreal Interior ecoprovinces, particularly above 1,500 m, and in remote forests and parklands dominated by western hemlock, subalpine fir, white spruce, and Engelmann spruce.3
+These irruptions occur every 5-25 years and are thought to be driven by food availability.1 - Pine Grosbeaks are most abundant in open coniferous (spruce, subalpine fir and tamarack) forests near the treeline (northern or montane), drainages and wet valleys.1 - They only breed in subalpine and subarctic open coniferous forests.
+In the winter, they will occupy a range of habitats including mixed coniferousdeciduous, deciduous, and second-growth forests.2 Wintering habitats are thought to be driven by availability of mountain ash, ash, and maple.1 - In BC, the Pine Grosbeak's breeding range is now understood to be widespread.
+It is most common in the Northern Boreal Mountains and Sub-Boreal Interior ecoprovinces, particularly above 1,500 m, and in remote forests and parklands dominated by western hemlock, subalpine fir, white spruce, and Engelmann spruce.3

-- Pine Grosbeaks are very rarely observed, making it difficult to draw conclusions about their response to forestry. - Studies in Finland show that Pine Grosbeaks are mainly observed in very old (>200 years) spruce or pine forests, and very rarely • in thinned and/or fragmented forests.
-They are also positively associated with large, unharvested reserves, but negatively associated with the amount of pine forest in the reserves.
+- Pine Grosbeaks are very rarely observed, making it difficult to draw conclusions about their response to forestry. - Studies in Finland show that Pine Grosbeaks are mainly observed in very old (>200 years) spruce or pine forests, and very rarely in thinned and/or fragmented forests.^{4,5} They are also positively associated with large, unharvested reserves, but negatively associated with the amount of pine forest in the reserves.6